Understanding the challenges of GP services and Primary Care is vital for your Medical School interview

 GP And Primary Care Issues

 Some of the most important issues that you need to be aware of are:

 - GP shortages.
 A 2018 survey found that 15.3% of GP posts were vacant.

 - Increasing demand.
 As life expectancies rise and the population ages, demand on the UK’s GPs is increasing.
 According to the Nuffield Trust, the UK needs 3,4000 new GPs to keep up with population growth.

 - Recruitment issues.
-In 2015, the government pledged to hire 5,000 new GPs by 2020, however the current health secretary, Matt Hancock, revealed in January 2019 that this target would not be met.
+In 2015, the government pledged to hire 5,000 new GPs by 2020, however the former Health Secretary, Matt Hancock, revealed in 2019 that this target would not be met.
 Despite this, in 2019, a total of 3,538 GP training places were accepted (the highest in the history of the NHS).
 Additionally, 1,500 new Medical School places were made available in an attempt to tackle this problem.